Restricted Cash Definition

 Cash flow refers to the rate at which cash moves in and out of a business.
 Normally, change in cash and cash equivalent is presented in the final reconciliation at the end of cash flow statement as the purpose of the restricted cash on cash flow statement is to explain how and why the balance of cash moved.

-When there is such cash which is not presented as part of the cash balance in the balance sheet, change in restricted cash would be presented either in the cash from operating activities, cash from investing activities or in the cash from financing activities, depending on the reason of maintaining the restricted cash in the balance sheet.
+When there is such cash which is not presented as part of the cash balance in the balance sheet, change in restricted cash would be presented either in the cash from operating activities, cash from investing activities or in the cash from financing activities, depending on the reason of maintaining cash in the balance sheet.

 For example, changes in the cash because the repayments of borrowings are reported under cash flow from financing activities.